 Grid management (网格化管理, wanggehua guanli) is a highly intrusive social control mechanism, through which neighborhoods and communities are subdivided into smaller units of surveillance and control.
 Besides dedicated administrative and security staff, this turns substantial numbers of locals into "volunteers," enhancing the surveillance powers of the state.
 [19] Grid management later became the backbone of social control and surveillance in Xinjiang.
-For poverty alleviation, it involves detailed databases that list every single person "in poverty," along with indicators and countermeasures, and may include a "combat visualization" (图 表化作战, tubiaohua zuozhan) feature whereby progress in the "war on poverty" is visualized through maps and charts (TAR Government, November 10, 2016).
-Purang County in Ngari spent 1.58 million renminbi
+For poverty alleviation, it involves detailed databases that list every single person "in poverty," along with indicators and countermeasures (TAR Government, February 20, 2019).
+It can include a "combat visualization" (图表化作战, tubiaohua zuozhan) feature whereby progress in the "war on poverty" is visualized through maps and charts (TAR Government, November 10, 2016).
+Purang County in

-(\$233,588 dollars) on a "Smart Poverty Alleviation Big Data Management Platform," which can display poverty alleviation progress on a large screen in real time (TAR Government, February 20, 2019).
+Ngari spent 1.58 million renminbi (\$233,588 dollars) on a "Smart Poverty Alleviation Big Data Management Platform," which can display poverty alleviation progress on a large screen in real time (TAR Government, February 20, 2019).